Parikshit-Hooda/cic/README.md

 description:
 --a company which provides mobility solutions to the clients at reasonable prices.
 WE MOVE ANY DAMN THING, SIR!
-PERIOD.
+PERIOD..